-Codaisseur offers an 11-week web development academy in Amsterdam.
+Codaisseur offers an 11-week web development academy in Amsterdam and online.
 Their program prepares students for full-stack developer roles where professionals teach what they know and love through this unique course.
 In collaboration with industry professionals and employers, the Codaisseur Academy curriculum matches market demand.
 By starting with foundational knowledge of software development, students will then be equipped with cutting-edge technology skills by participating in code reviews, quality assessments, team collaboration, and more.
 All course materials and instruction are provided in English to best prepare students to work in an international coding environment.

 Recent Codaisseur Reviews: Rating 4.66

 Recent Codaisseur News

 OnlineFull Time40 Hours/week11 Weeks

 Minimum Skill Level N/A Placement Test Yes Interview Yes

 More Start DatesAugust 24, 2020 - Amsterdam Apply by August 7, 2020September 14, 2020 - Amsterdam Apply by August 20, 2020